altran/_Whydah-Java-SDK/README.md

 A client library which aimed to make Whydah integration more easy and more resilient

+* XML and JSON parsing of Whydah datastructures sent over the wire.
+* Client logic for using Whydah Web SSO - SSOLoginWebapp (SSOLWA).
+* Client logic for using and controlling Whydah sessions - SecurityTokenService (STS).
+**	The Java SDK is in a really early stage, and is currently used to experiment with a new remoting approach to increase system resilliance

+For code and examples for other languages, see <https://github.com/cantara/Whydah-TestWebApp>

 ## Binaries

 Binaries and dependency information for Maven, Ivy, Gradle and others can be found at [http://mvnrepo.cantara.no](http://mvnrepo.cantara.no/index.html#nexus-search;classname~Whydah).